CARAVAGGIO, ART HISTORY AND THE NIGHT WHEN ALL COWS ARE BLACK

 Borghese Gallery, Rome

-Shortly before his death, Caravaggio returned to a theme that was dear to him: David with the severed head of Goliath.
+Shortly before his death, Caravaggio returns to a theme that is dear to him: the David with Goliath's severed head.
 That head dripping with blood is the most famous selfie of the most beloved painter of all time.

 CONNOISSEURSHIP, MARKET AND FORTUNE OF THE CARAVAGGESQUES